DioxusLabs/dioxus/docs/router/src/example/first-route.md

 We want to use Dioxus Router to separate our application into different "pages".
 Dioxus Router will then determine which page to render based on the URL path.

-To start using Dioxus Router, we need to use the [`Router`] component.
-All hooks and other components the Router provides can only be used as a descendant of a [`Router`] component.
+To start using Dioxus Router, we need to use the [`use_router`] hook.
+All other hooks and components the router provides can only be used as a descendant of a component calling [`use_router`].

-However, before we can add the [`Router`] we need to describe our routes in a type it can understand:
+The [`use_router`] hook takes three arguments:
+1. `cx`, which is a common argument for all hooks.
+2. A [`RouterConfiguration`], which allows us to modify its behavior.
+3. A definition of all routes the application contains, in the form of its root [`Segment`].

 ```rust,no_run
 # // Hidden lines (like this one) make the documentation tests work.
 # extern crate dioxus;